School of Logic

 In our mathematics curriculum, the emphasis extends beyond mere proficiency in problem-solving to include a deep understanding of mathematical concepts.
 We aim to inspire students to engage rigorously and creatively with the subject.
 Mathematics is presented both as a valuable tool for comprehending the world and as a divine creation of intricate beauty.
 Our program ensures that your child will not only become adept at solving problems but will also develop a genuine appreciation for the subject.
 Students are thus equipped to appreciate the elegance and utility of mathematics while tackling both theoretical and real-world challenges.

 The primary objective of our science curriculum is to explore how the intricacies of creation reflect the character of God.
-We find joy in the meticulous design, order, and creativity that pervade the natural world, all of which point us back to a magnificent Creator.
+We find joy in the attention to detail in the design, order, and creativity that pervade the natural world, all of which point us back to a magnificent Creator.
 Beyond this, the study of science cultivates intellectual virtues like curiosity, focus, and meticulousness—qualities that extend beyond the confines of the classroom.
 Students depart from our science courses invigorated by the awe-inspiring design of God’s creation and well-prepared for continued exploration and understanding of the natural world.

 The Bible curriculum for Valor’s School of Logic is designed to foster a foundational understanding of Scripture while deeply engaging students in discipleship.
 Aligned with our mission to ‘cultivate fervent disciples of Jesus,’ it is imperative that our students are well-versed in God’s Word and comprehend His overarching narrative of creation and redemption from Genesis to Revelation.
 To this end, the curriculum offers an in-depth study of the Old Testament in the 6th and 7th grades, and the New Testament in the 8th grade.
 Our aim is for students to grasp God’s ongoing work through comprehensive biblical study and to understand their role in this divine narrative through discipleship.